LabMemNo003/dianbo-rfc-render/README.md

 ```
 ./bin/render.js -i /path/to/rfc2616.txt -d
 ```
-With -d option, all rendered markup elements will be wrapped with a colored span element, which helps you figure out the matched text.
+With -d option, each rendered markup element will be wrapped with a colored span element, which helps you figure out the matched text.

+## Validation

+**Version 0.0.2**: RFC2616